Charles Lightoller: Collapsible B and rescue on Carpathia

 As the ship began its final plunge, Lightoller attempted to launch Collapsible B on the port side; the boat was one of the smaller Engelhardt lifeboats with canvas sides and was stowed atop the officers' quarters.
 The collapsible fell onto the deck upside down.
 Lightoller then crossed over to the starboard side of the roof, to see if there was anything further to be done there.
 A large wave rolled aft along the boat deck and engulfed many people.
 Seeing crowds of people run away from the rising water, Lightoller realized it would be futile heading aft and dived overboard from the roof of the officers' quarters.
 Lightoller described the shock of the water as being like "a thousand knives being driven into one's body".

 Surfacing, Lightoller spotted the ship's crow's nest, now level with the water, and started to swim towards it as a place of safety before remembering that it was safer to stay away from the foundering vessel.
 Then, as water flooded down one of the forward ventilators, Lightoller was sucked under.
 He was pinned against the grating for some time by the pressure of the incoming water, until a blast of hot air from the depths of the ship erupted out of the ventilator and blew him to the surface.
 The suction pulled him down again against another grating, but he resurfaced.
 He then realized he could not swim properly because of the weight of the Webley revolver he was carrying in his coat pocket, so he swiftly discarded it.
 Following this, he saw Collapsible B floating upside down with several swimmers hanging on to it.
 He swam to it and held on to a rope at the front.
 Then the Titanics Number 1 (forward) funnel broke free and hit the water, washing the collapsible further away from the sinking ship; it killed several people and closely missed Lightoller.

 Lightoller climbed onto the boat and took charge, calming and organising the survivors (numbering around 30) on the overturned lifeboat.
 He led them in yelling in unison "Boat ahoy!", but with no success.
 During the night a swell arose, and Lightoller taught the men to shift their weight with the swells to prevent the craft from being swamped.
 As dawn broke and it became possible for those in other lifeboats to see them, Lightoller used his officer's whistle to attract the other lifeboats' attention; eventually lifeboats Nos.
-4 and 12 rowed over and rescued the survivors of the overturned lifeboat.
-Upon the Carpathias arrival Lightoller helped survivors from the lifeboats to the Carpathia and was the last survivor to be taken aboard.
+4 and 12 rowed over and rescued the survivors of the overturned lifeboat and he took charge of both boats and their crew.
+Upon the Carpathias arrival, Lightoller and the crew helped survivors from the lifeboats to the Carpathia; he was the last survivor to be taken aboard.

-After the sinking, Lightoller published a testimony in the Christian Science Journal crediting his faith in a divine power for his survival, concluding: "with God all things are possible".